United Nations Honour Flag: History

-Additional names include Friendship Flag, Freedom Flag, Goodwill Flag, Flag of Four Freedoms.
+Additional names include Friendship Flag, Freedom Flag, Goodwill Flag, and Flag of Four Freedoms.
 It is regarded as a symbol of the Allied Forces of World War II.
-The flag is listed at the online Dictionary of Vexillology at "HONOUR (or HONOR) FLAG" with the following primary definition "The flag, now obsolete, that was selected to represent those nations which were working towards world peace prior to the foundation of the United Nations Organization, and in official/semi-official use (particularly, but not exclusively, in the USA) from 1943 to c1948 – the four freedoms flag."
+The flag is listed in the online Dictionary of Vexillology at "HONOUR (or HONOR) FLAG" with the following primary definition "The flag, now obsolete, that was selected to represent those nations which were working towards world peace prior to the founding of the United Nations Organization, and in official/semi-official use (particularly, but not exclusively, in the USA) from 1943 to c1948 – the four freedoms flag."

 The United Nations Honour Flag served as the background for a 1947 United Nations flag proposal that also included the Seal of the United Nations.
 The final version of the Flag of the United Nations used a light blue background.
 Harding submitted a proposal for a "United Nations Authority Flag" to the United Nations on 20 January 1947 combining the seal of the United Nations and the earlier Four Freedoms Flag.
 This proposal was withdrawn in August 1947.